info340b-sp24/project-Elsasc/README.md

 - Includes a form element.  **Timeline and homepage filter**

 ## React Components and Structure
--  App is broken up into a meaningful component hierarchy; each component reflects a "part" of the page **Chec
+-  App is broken up into a meaningful component hierarchy; each component reflects a "part" of the page
 -  Components are appropriately sized and scoped around data props
 -  Components are defined as self-contained entities
 - Data is passed through the app via props to components; props and state are appropriately distinguished.